dianip/us-data-jobs-looker-studio/README.md

 # Market Trend Analysis of Data Roles in the U.S.

-This Looker Studio dashboard was created as part of a group project for Le Wagon’s Data Analytics Bootcamp.
+This Looker Studio dashboard was created as part of a **group project for Le Wagon’s Data Analytics Bootcamp**.
 It explores trends in U.S. data job listings, focusing on salary variation, in-demand skills, company types, and tool combinations using a cleaned Kaggle dataset.

 ---